komtaki/visibility-recommender/README.md

 ## Roughly pattern

-Of course, we don't know if the constant reference is constructed by string concatenation.
+Of course, we don't know if the constant reference is constructed by string concatenation using [eval](https://www.php.net/manual/ja/function.eval.php).

 ### public